RebornBeat/BGP-X/hardware/README.md

 ## 2. Hardware Ecosystem Overview

-BGP-X hardware is organized into four categories:
+BGP-X hardware is organized into four categories.

 ### Category 1: BGP-X Router v1 — End User AIO

-**Target**: Individual users, families, home offices, small organizations
+**Target**: Individual users, families, home offices, small organizations.

 The BGP-X Router v1 is the **all-in-one primary product**.
 It replaces a standard home or office router entirely.
 A user purchases one BGP-X Router v1 and it handles everything: